qojulia/QuantumCumulants.jl/docs/src/correlation.md

 1. Solving the differential equation needed to obtain ``g(t,\tau)`` and taking the Fourier transform.
 2. Taking the (symbolic) Laplace transform of the system of equations describing a correlation function.

 On the one hand, the first approach works generally, but is computationally more intense.
 The second approach, on the other hand, yields a simple linear system of equations which is easy to solve, but only works when the correlation function has been computed starting from the steady state.
-Both methods can be easily used with **Qumulants.jl**.
+Both methods can be easily used with **QuantumCumulants.jl**.

 ### Numerical solution of ``g(t,\tau)``